 #6.
 Focus on positive reinforcement

 Retrospective sessions sometimes tend to get a little negative.
 People often switch into a criticizing mode and focus merely on things that didn’t or don’t work.
-This can easily leave a bitter taste in your mouths as you leave the meeting.
+This can easily leave a bitter taste in your mouth as you leave the meeting.

 That’s why I always weave into our retrospective meetings some activities that reinforce positivity and team cohesion.
 Retros are, after all, also great opportunities to meet and get to know each other better – especially since we’re a remote team.